belle2/basf2/online_book/computing/gbasf2.rst

 ---------------------------

 Since the DIRAC user interface relies on some middleware components, this limits the operating environments in which gbasf2 can function.
-At this moment, only SL6 and CentOS 7 are supported.
+At this moment, only CentOS 7 is supported.

 Also, unfortunately at this moment the basf2 and gbasf2 environments are not compatible.
 This means gbasf2 requires a fresh ssh session (without sourcing ``b2setup``).